egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 Vimscript `syntax highlight` and `syntax keyword/match` are the two basic building blocks for creating some nice highlighting of all things being parsed.

-I even saw the [Stackoverflow question](https://vi.stackexchange.com/questions/25632/design-guideline-for-doing-both-autocompletion-and-highlighting) on this topic, but alas... no answer.
+I even saw the [StackOverflow question](https://vi.stackexchange.com/questions/25632/design-guideline-for-doing-both-autocompletion-and-highlighting) on this topic, but alas... no answer.

-When I reread my completed Bind9 vimrscript file and my false starts of [VIM-NFTABLES](https://github.com/egberts/vim-nftables) (before becoming disenchanted and started this blog), things that I am looking for are higher abstraction of building blocks for
+When I reread my completed Bind9 Vimscript file and my false starts of [VIM-NFTABLES](https://github.com/egberts/vim-nftables) (before becoming disenchanted and started this blog), things that I am looking for are higher abstraction of building blocks for